-These are the grounds for divorce in Thailand.
-Divorce is a process which causes conflicts if one or the other will not mutually settle and agree to end the marriage.
+These are the Thai grounds for divorce in Thailand.
+Divorce is a process that causes conflicts if one or the other will not mutually settle and agree to end the marriage.
 If a divorce is impossible to be done at the district office by both agreeing to it, then you would have to do it the other way and file for a divorce in court.
 Going through the process of a divorce in court, known as the contested, means to be able to provide claims for the divorce.

 Thailand tends to be Bangkok with lots to offer the expatriate in Thailand.

 The following are grounds accepted in filing a divorce in court:

 – If any spouse provided support or has honored another and been proved with infidelity.
 This would be a claim for divorce.